-to the progress of collection.
-As service-inclusive products are expected to be actively promoted from the second half of the current term, working capital requirements will inevitably rise.

-Launch of new products and services will be implemented towards the end of the year.
-The results in the term ending March 2019 are expected to improve further.
+On the balance sheet, while accounts receivable decreased, cash and deposits increased.
+This is due to the progress in collection of receivables.
+Since service-inclusive products will be actively promoted from the second half of the current term, working capital requirements will inevitably arise.
+Launch of new products and services will be implemented and the results in the term ending March 2019 are expected to further improve.